ts01174755/MLOPS/README.md

-# This is MLOps project created by NS R&D.
+# This is MLOps project created by NS R&Ds.